Benjamin the Deacon and Martyr: Martyrdom

 Benjamin was imprisoned for a year for his Christian faith, and later released with the condition that he abandon preaching or speaking of his religion.
 His release was obtained by the Eastern Roman Emperor Theodosius II through an ambassador.
 However, Benjamin declared that it was his duty to preach about Christ and that he could not be silent.
-As a consequence, Benjamin was tortured mercilessly until his death in the year 424, specifically, "sharpened reeds [were] stuck under the nails of his fingers and toes."
+As a consequence, he was tortured mercilessly until his death in the year 424, specifically, "sharpened reeds [were] stuck under the nails of his fingers and toes."

 According to his hagiography, when the king was apprised that Benjamin refused to stop preaching, he "... caused reeds to be run in between the nails and the flesh, both of his hands and feet, and to be thrust into other most tender parts, and drawn out again, and this to be frequently repeated with violence.
-Lastly, a knotty stake was thrust into his bowels, to rend and tear them, in which torment he expired...."
+Lastly, a knotty stake was thrust into his bowels, to rend and tear them, in which torment he expired..."

 Veneration

 Benjamin's feast day is celebrated on October 13 in the Eastern Orthodox Church and the Byzantine Rite Eastern Catholic Churches.
-Benjamin's feast day is celebrated on March 31 by the Roman Catholic Church.
+Benjamin's feast day is celebrated on March 31 by the Catholic Church and the Syriac churches.
 He is mentioned also in the Roman Martyrology, but has not been included in the General Roman Calendar.